This year I'm refusing to let go. Luka stays.

 The Blackwell Epiphany is ten years old today.

 Oddly, the five Blackwell games have been in my head a lot for the past few years days, as I think over the idea of a game I would like to make.
-I’ve been thinking of maybe replaying them all for a third time, not only because time with Rosa and Joey is always an awesome idea, but because this time I’ll be particularly interested in all the developer-commentary stuff.
+I’ve been thinking of maybe replaying them all for a third time, not only because time with Rosa and Joey is always an awesome idea, but because this time I’ll be particularly interested in Dave Gilbert's developer commentaries.

 They did it.